CaptOrb/tweetAnalysis/README.md

 - The tasks were divided evenly between the team members.
 See commit history for a clearer idea of who carried out which tasks, but pair work was often carried out with just one person committing the finished result.
 - Best way to use the graphs: All graphs are outputted to the graph directory e.g. hashTagsToWords.txt contains a mapping from hashtags to the tag splits, hashtagSummaries.txt contains a mapping from hashtag to its summary and lexiconGraph.txt contains the lexicongraph.
 - Also note that if a hashtag contained a word that was not in CamelCase /  not in the labeled tag elements.txt file we did not split up that hashtag because the Sprint description says to split a word "provided each part is in the lexicon"

+# Answers to Sprint 7 questions

+- The tasks were divided evenly between the team members.
+See commit history for a clearer idea of who carried out which tasks, but pair work was often carried out with just one person committing the finished result.
+- Our code calculates and outputs the significant conditional probabilities that take the form P( pro/anti | ref:x ), and we plan to expand it to also calculate for P( ref:x | pro/anti )
+- some significant probabilities we found were:
+        Property             Probability         Z-Score
+  pro : rightwing            0.419196            3.503769
+  anti : -ref:tony_holohan   1.000000            6.086220
+  anti : -ref:media          0.867737            3.480262
+  anti : ref:fauci           0.985401            6.047479
+  anti : -ref:pfizer         0.976415            6.967480
+  anti : -ref:corona         0.832000            2.365533